CARLI/select/docs/getting-started-developer.md

 # Getting Started #

-These instructions will get you started working on the browser client (Front End).
+These instructions will get you started working on the CARLI selection system project.
-All of the instructions in this document, and all front-end work in general is done in the browserClient/ directory.
-(It is called browser client because it is the part of the app that runs in the browser.
-And it is a client of the API).

-At present the project does not use a VM, so all development is done directly in your main OS.
+The project does not use a VM, so all development is done directly in your main OS.
+You will need to install several pieces of software to run the entire system locally:

+* Node
+* CouchDb
+* Nginx
+* MySQL (may be optional, see notes below)

 ## Install Node ##